hugovk/pyupgrade-docs/README.md

 - `--keep-percent-format`
 - `--py3-plus` `--py3-only`
 - `--py36-plus`
+- `--py37-plus`

-Following additional parameters can be used:
+The following additional parameters can be used:

  - `-E` / `--skip-errors`